georust/rinex/rinex-cli/README.md

 ## Data visualization

-A data visualization interface is under development.

-It currently only works on Observation RINEX and can only output a visualization for a single file.
+It is possible to visualize data of interest, instead of raw "stdout" output.
+To understand which RINEX record can currently be plotted, please refer to the main README table.

 Data visualization is requested with the `--plot` argument.
-This option will generate 4 PNG files, one per physics, that get populated by a plot, is related physics were measured.
+Plots are generate in the form of PNG files currently.
+The resulting visualization depends on the RINEX record being analyzed.
+For example, for RINEX Observations, `--plot` will produce up to 4 files, one per physics (observables), and possibly another one to represent receiver clock offsets, if such information was identified.

 Previously mentionned filters can be stacked to the plotting operation, to focus on data of interest.
 For instance, the following Carrier Phase and Signal Strength visualization were generated with this command:

 ```bash